 This year, Huckberry has re-uped on orders of Woodchucks and we thank Tim for choosing them for his Gear Shop, but most of all we thank him for taking big leaps to share his thoughts and the thoughts of other go-getters.

 For some reason, Tim's influence and the way he has uplifted and empowered the world reminds me of a saying...

 Which reminds me of another boat quote that goes...

 "A ship in harbor is safe — but that is not what ships are built for.”

 — John A. Shedd.

 During Hurricane Harvey, my boat was moored up to a local marina's static dock.
 When the tide rose unusually high, my sailboat's dock lines, safely held it in its slip.
 However, the dock lines restricted the boat from rising completely with the water and it was pulled between being completely buoyant and upright and clinging to the security of the dock.
 These conflicting forces caused damage to my sailboat and even sunk a larger boat in my marina.

-So maybe boats aren't even completely safe staying in harbor?
+So maybe boats aren't even completely safe staying in the harbor?
 Perhaps the best place to weather the storm, is in it?

 Maybe I'm mincing quotes here, so I'll let Tim summarize...